fantomerts/CinemaCollection/README.md

 # CinemaCollection
-Information system written in Django with collection of movies that users can rate
+Information system with collection of movies that users can rate (Django)